-Istanbul is a city which home to many museums and historical places.
-Muze Istanbul pages deliver up-to-date detailed information about Istanbul's some of the most-visited cultural sites, museums and landmarks in the world.
+Istanbul is an old city (especially historical peninsula) which home to many museums, religious structures and landmarks.
+Muze Istanbul provides up-to-date, detailed information about Istanbul's most-visited cultural sites, museums and general travel information for visitors of our city.

-With its ancient civilizations history, Istanbul has an amazing wealth of notable historical churches, mosques, and landmarks.
-Istanbul were added to the UNESCO World Heritage List in 1985 which encompass Archaeological Park; Hippodrome, Hagia Sophia, Hagia Irene, Little Hagia Sophia Mosque and Topkapı Palace, Süleymaniye Protection Area; Süleymaniye Mosque and its surroundings, Zeyrek Protection Area;Zeyrek Mosque and its surroundings, and the Historical Walls Protection Area.
+With many ancient civilizations lived throughout its history, Istanbul has incredible wealth of outstanding historical mosques, churches and monuments.
+Istanbul added to the UNESCO World Heritage List (Historic Areas of Istanbul) in 1985 which surrounds Archaeological Park; Hippodrome area, Hagia Sophia Mosque, Hagia Irene Museum, Little Hagia Sophia Mosque and Topkapı Palace Museum, Süleymaniye Protection Area; Süleymaniye Mosque and its encircles, Zeyrek Protection Area;Zeyrek Mosque and its encircles, and the Historical Walls Protection Area.

 TOPKAPI PALACE MUSUEM

 MUSEUM OF TURKISH AND ISLAMIC ARTS

 GALATA TOWER MUSEUM